What Is Elegance to the Woman of Today

-In this modern times, everybody can look elegant in inexpensive clothes... even the rich buy them too.
+Everybody can look elegant in inexpensive clothes... even the rich buy them too.
 As Coco Chanel once said, "Elegance does not consist in putting on a new dress."

 Poised and Approachable

-Poise is not something that one can demand of us, nor it is for the purpose of appearing graceful and elegant.
+Poise is not something that one can demand of us, nor it is for the purpose of appearing elegant.
 It must be our choice.
 It is an attribute that comes from deep within and transcending into our actions -- unafraid to stand alone, or stand out in a crowd.

 A touch of shyness carries elegance.
 Many shy women gracefully manage to carry themselves in many situations.
-The neatness, modest and pleasant disposition they execute helps combine ease and grace that they are able to look at any social scene calmly.
+The neatness, modest and pleasant disposition they execute combine ease and grace that they are able to look at any social scene calmly.

 Poise and confidence arising from within exudes attitude that does not act in a way that is snobby, haughty or arrogant.

-Trying to be the best we can be through good posture or bearing is not being rigid, or to get the finest "stiff neck" there is, rather it promotes refined form and execution.
+Trying to be the best we can be through good posture is not being rigid, or to get the finest "stiff neck" there is, rather it promotes refined form and execution.
 It's just that difficult to control the body when poise is not genuine.
 This is a strong asset of elegance that explains why poise should be natural. .

 We like people who looked so poised yet easy to meet or converse with.
 They give an aura of confidence that is so contagious.
 There is nothing poised about being perceived as mean and unapproachable.
 When we begin to be comfortable with who we are, no matter our social background, education, finances, and looks, we get beyond the need to impress anyone.